 An afternoon in the 'Capital of the Lake District'?
 That's not official, by the way, but Ambleside and Bowness-on-Windermere are the only other credible candidates before you run out of water at Kendal.

-Not quite a full afternoon here, it's already been said the 'Lake District', you see, and there's no way SlyBob are going north of a Winston Churchill for a three-hour stay in the big car park off Heads Road.
+Not quite a full afternoon here, it's already been said the 'Lake District', you see, so this desirable destination means there's no way SlyBob are going north of a Winston Churchill for a three-hour stay in the big car park off Heads Road.

 Going south, more like, for there's a lake that needs a right good looking at before a browse around town that last let Bob loll around in the late '80s.